ck20jimmy/CML_AVSRM/README.md

-Since I don't have enough bandwidth to clean up the code now, please refer to the implementation detail of this paper if you would like to reproduce it.
+Since I don't have enough bandwidth to clean up and release the code now, please refer to the implementation detail and supplementary material of this work if you would like to reproduce it.

 ## Citation